 From age 55, you can choose how and when to access your pot, including using a combination of the above options.
 Your pot will remain invested until it has been used up or transferred to another provider.
 Different providers will offer different options, features, rates of payment, terms and charges.

-When you come to access your pension pot, free and impartial guidance is available to you from an independent government service called Pension Wise to help you understand your options.
+When you come to access your pension pot, free and impartial guidance is available to you from an independent government service called Pension Wise.

-If you are eligible you can receive the Basic State Pension from the government when you reach State Pension Age.
+If you are eligible you can receive the Basic State Pension from the government when you reach State Pension age.
 Your State Pension age will depend on your date of birth.
-You can find out more information on the State Pension and State Pension Age on the government website.

-The Additional State Pension has been replaced with a single flat rate State Pension since 6 April 2016.
-It's only available for people in employment and the amount depends on your earnings while you are employed, and the national insurance contributions you've paid.
+The Additional State Pension has been replaced with a single flat rate State Pension for people reaching their State Pension age on or after 6 April 2016.
+It was only available to people who were in employment and the amount depends on your earnings while you are employed, and the National Insurance contributions you've paid.

 It is also often called the State Second Pension, and was previously known as the State Earnings Related Pension Scheme (SERPS).
 The government has announced that the Additional State Pension will stop for people reaching State Pension Age and be replaced with a single flat rate State Pension after 6 April 2016.

 The tax year runs from 6 April to 5 April of the following year.